 🔪 Instructions

-In a large stockpot, combine all the ingredients.
+STEP 1: In a large stockpot, combine all the ingredients.
 Bring them to a boil over high heat, then immediately reduce the heat to medium-low.
-Allow the mixture to simmer for 1 hour, skimming off any scum that rises to the surface.
+Allow the mixture to simmer for 1 hour.
+At this point, I usually leave to do other things, and then every 15 minutes, I'll come back to skim off the scum that has risen to the surface.

-After one hour, use a pair of tongs to break apart the chicken meat into smaller pieces for better flavor extraction.
-Simmer for another 3 hours.
+STEP 2: After one hour, use a pair of tongs to break apart the chicken meat into smaller pieces.
+This will allow more of the flavor to be extracted.
+Simmer for another 3-7 hours.

 📋 Recipe